 You know those students that sit at the back of the class, hunch down in their chair, and make an art of looking bored?
 Don’t be that person.
 Professors and teaching assistants are the top 3% of students.
 They likely spent more than a decade in college.
 For better or worse, they value education.
 To stay on their good side, you should show them that you care too.
 And, if you don’t, pretend like you do.

 Thanks to @triciasryan, @hormiga, @wadewitz, @ameenaGK, @holdsher, @joanneminaker, @k_lseyrisman, @jessmetcalf87, @deeshaphilyaw, @currerbell, and @hist_enthusiast, and @gwensharpnv for their ideas!
-Originally posted in 2013; cross-posted at Business Insider.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Originally posted in 2013; cross-posted at Business Insider and Pacific Standard.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.